Film Blog

 The cast, all French.

 The name of the film ‘love’ in French.
-The director and production companies.

 Film by Michael Haneke who made the award winning German film White Ribbon.